lsst-sitcom/sitcomtn-163/index.md

 ## Color-cuts

-We can select cluster members by identifying the red sequence [citation?] in a color-magnitude diagram.
+We can select cluster members by identifying the red sequence galaxies in a color-magnitude diagram.
-Due to the lack of observations in *z* we focus on the gri bands and the colors (*g-r*, *r-i*, *g-i*) from this set.
+Due to the lack of observations in *z* we focus on the _gri_ bands and the colors (*g-r*, *r-i*, *g-i*) from this set.
 To correct for varying aperture sizes, we use gaap fluxes when combining bands for colors and use the cModel flux when calculating magnitudes.
 To identify the red sequence we first restrict to detections within 0.1 degrees (1.3 Mpc) of the BCG which leaves 2194 galaxies.
 The color-magnitude diagram is shown below in {numref}`CMD_nors`